 5. Have an Emergency Fund

-Financial advisors recommend that you have enough cash in an emergency fund to cover 3 to 6 months’ worth of living expenses.3 For some families that are already on a tight budget this may seem impossible.
+Financial advisors recommend that you have enough cash in an emergency fund to cover three to six months’ worth of living expenses.
+For some families that are already on a tight budget this may seem impossible.
 However, some money in an emergency fund is better than a non-existent emergency fund.

 As a family, determine how much money you can reasonably set aside each week.
 Then you should have it automatically deposited into your emergency fund account.
 Many employers allow paychecks to be portioned out into different accounts.
 If your employer does not offer this, you can likely set up these allocations through your bank online.
 You’ll rest easier knowing you have some money set aside for those just-in-case situations.